 The proposal maintains a bulk and scale which is in keeping with the extent of surrounding development, with a consistent palette of materials and finishes which will provide for high quality development that will enhance and complement the locality.
+Accordingly, the proposal presents a building height that is well below the existing dwelling house that currently exists on the site.

-The proposed new dwelling will not introduce unreasonable impacts on the existing views enjoyed by neighbouring properties, nor create unreasonable or adverse impacts to the existing levels of solar access or privacy enjoyed by adjoining dwellings.
+The proposed additions and alterations to the dwelling will not introduce unreasonable impacts on the existing views enjoyed by neighbouring properties, nor create unreasonable or adverse impacts to the existing levels of solar access or privacy enjoyed by adjoining dwellings.